top of page

 Do you feel like you need to move to a new job?
 Or, are you just ready for a promotion for an old one?
 For more great ideas, see the sites below:

-Tip #3: Facing ignorance, discrimination and stigma
+Tip #3: Facing Ignorance, Discrimination, and Stigma

 Being a stranger in a strange land is a phenomena that most people with invisible disabilities live with everyday.
 Whether at home, work, school, or in the community, folks with LD and dyslexia have often told me that nobody--but nobody--seems to understand them.
 Mis-communication, few connections, and lack of knowledge are the roots of ignorance, stigma, or discrimination.

 Nevertheless, one of the most effective ways to directly address these issues is to be the best person you can be.
 While that probably sounds like a silly meme, most Americans have little or no knowledge about what an invisible disability is--or how it can shape someone's life (Matthews, 2012).
 That's where you become a "teacher" and go the extra mile to demonstrate why you as a person deserve respect and support.
 Lattimer (2019) stresses that going the extra mile helps you to: a) get a sense of your own worth and purpose; b) be a positive influence on others; c) energize yourself and those around you; d) attract positive energy and reactions directly back to you; and e) create healthy, positive benchmarks and achievements.
-In other words, the harder you try and the extra mile that you go, you will create a positive atmosphere and a favorable impression on others.
+In other words, the harder you try and the extra mile that you go, you will create a positive atmosphere, along with a favorable impression on others.
 When you're trying to teach others about invisible disabilities, there's nothing stronger than a positive role model.
-Be the example of what works--not what's not working.
+Be the example of what works--not what's not working. . . .

 For instance, no matter what the setting, there are lots of simple ways that you can exceed the expectations of those around you and be a positive role model.
 You could stay late or go in early to finish an important project at school or at work.
 You could be a mentor or sort out a problem for someone else.
 You might be there for a friend or just listen when they need you.
 You could give your time and energy to volunteer for a cause or a group that you believe in.